-Abilities, knowledge and attitudes are both learnt and mobilized through social practices of the language.
+Skills, knowledge and attitudes are learned and used simultaneously in the social practices of the language.

-Social practices of the language vary according to the situational context in which they are developed.
+Social practices of the language vary according to the situational context in which they are developed

 There are social practices of language that are developed at school.